-In addition to the areas of expertise listed below, our SALT attorneys handle a myriad of other issues such as insurance premiums taxes, hospital taxes, tree growth taxes, residency issues for individuals and trusts, and unclaimed property issues.
+In addition to the areas of expertise listed below, our tax attorneys handle myriad other issues, including residency issues for individuals and trusts, insurance premiums taxes, hospital taxes, tree growth taxes, and unclaimed property issues.

 Income & Franchise Taxes

-Examples of our property tax clients include pulp and paper mills, power plants, interstate pipelines, federal superfund sites, hotels, real estate developments, telecommunications assets, summer camps, and high-end residential properties.
+Examples of our property tax abatement work include pulp and paper mills, power plants, interstate pipelines, electric utility systems, federal superfund sites, hotels, real estate developments, telecommunications assets, summer camps, shopping malls, and high-end residential properties.

 Sales & Use Taxes, Other Transactional Taxes